geological-survey-of-queensland/geological-properties-database/README.md

 The GSQ seeks to develop an understanding of the geological properties of the State of Queensland, both at surface and in the sub-surface.

+## Important - Semantic Sensor Network Ontology!
+The Geoproperties Database is based on the SOSA ontology.
+If you understand this ontology, you will understand geoproperties.

+The Semantic Sensor Network (SSN) ontology https://www.w3.org/TR/vocab-ssn/ is an ontology for describing sensors and their observations, the involved procedures, the studied features of interest, the samples used to do so, and the observed properties, as well as actuators.

+SSN follows a horizontal and vertical modularization architecture by including a lightweight but self-contained core ontology called SOSA (Sensor, Observation, Sample, and Actuator) for its elementary classes and properties.

+With their different scope and different degrees of axiomatization, SSN and SOSA are able to support a wide range of applications and use cases, including satellite imagery, large-scale scientific monitoring, industrial and household infrastructures, social sensing, citizen science, observation-driven ontology engineering, and the Web of Things.

 ## The Geological Properties Database
 The Geological Survey of Queensland is creating a new Geological Properties database as the single source of truth for historical and new data.